Indikativ/Name-Gen/README.md

 GETTING YOUR NAME:

 You'll basically need to enter 3 random Digits.
 The programm will then randomly add vowels to your name.

+# ⚡️Contribution
+Feel free to contribut to this project.

+*you made a Pull request or opened an issue?
+Heres a cookie for you 🍪*

+💡 **If you have any Ideas or found a bug, just open an issue**